bashtavenko/CodeQualityPortal/README.md

 #Code Quality Portal

-This is web site to visualize the following code quality metrics over given time:
+This web site is part of code quality solution to visualize the following metrics:

 * Maintainablity index
 * Cyclcomatic complexity